government

 orginal jurisdiction/appellate jurisdiction

-Supreme Court jurisdiction; original and
+Supreme Court jurisdiction; original and appellate

 writ of mandamus (see Marbury)